Resource-constrained Project Scheduling with Time-of-Use Energy Tariffs and Machine States: A Logic-based Benders Decomposition Approach: Problem statement

 \paragraph{Example}

-Consider an instance with three resources $\{R_0, R_1, R_2\}$ and eight tasks $\mathcal{T} = \{T_1,\dots,T_8\}$ with a subset $\mathcal{J} = \{T_2, T_6, T_7\}$ of energy-intensive tasks.
-Precedence constraints are displayed in Figure~\ref{fig:example-requirements}, processing times, and resource capacities of each task are detailed in Figure~\ref{tab:example-table}.
-Figure~\ref{fig:example-energy-profile} shows the TOU cost profile.
-We assume a transition diagram of resource $R_0$ as the one given in Figure~\ref{fig:example-func-power-time}.
-The corresponding SPACES graph is drawn in Figure~\ref{fig:example-states-graph}.
-The optimal solution for the considered instance for $\alpha = 0.75$ is depicted in Figure~\ref{fig:rcpsp-energy-sched1}.
+Consider an instance with three resources $\{R_0, R_1, R_2\}$ and eight tasks $\mathcal{T} = \{j_1,\dots,j_8\}$ with a subset $\mathcal{J} = \{j_2, j_6, j_7\}$ of energy-intensive tasks.
+The precedence constraints are shown in Figure~\ref{fig:example-requirements}, the processing times and the resource capacities of each task are detailed in Figure~\ref{tab:example-table}.
+We assume a transition diagram of the resource $R_0$ as the one shown in Figure~\ref{fig:example-func-power-time}.
+The optimal solution for the instance considered for $\alpha = 0.75$ is depicted in Figure~\ref{fig:rcpsp-energy-sched1}.